y-pankaj/y-pankaj.github.io/side-quests.md

 1. ❌ Work for a start up with less than 200 employees
 2. ❌ Watch a Lakers game in LA
-3. ❌ Hike the Apls
+3. ❌ Hike the Alps
 4. ❌ Run a half marathon under 2hrs
 5. ❌ Run a full marathon
 6. ❌ Bench 70kgs * 10 clean reps